 You’re likely not covered for physical damage you cause to the rental truck or bodily injury you suffer that is your own fault.

-Tip: The “other guy’s” insurance will pay for damage to the rental truck and your bodily injury if he causes and is deemed at fault for the accident.
+What happens if you are not at fault in an accident?
+Another driver’s insurance will pay for damage to the rental truck and your bodily injury if they cause and are deemed at fault for the accident.

-DISCLAIMER: Contact your insurance agent or insurer to determine the extent of your car insurance coverage.
+Contact your insurance agent or insurer to determine the extent of your car insurance coverage or to determine what type of insurance coverage you need for moving (see the Insurance Information Institute).
 Laws vary by state and individual policies, so it’s best to get the right answer from your insurer or agent directly.

 Further, as a review of our standard rental car insurance post, the credit card coverage often only serves as secondary coverage to your personal car insurance policy.

 Secured with SHA-256 Encryption

 There are a few different offerings from U-Haul.
 Feel free to visit their site for the legal-speak details, but we’ll provide the basics here.